swiftlang/swift/docs/HowToGuides/GettingStarted.md

 #### IntelliJ CLion

 CLion supports CMake and Ninja.
-In order to configure it property, build the swift project first using the `build-script`, then open the `swift` directory with CLion and proceed to project settings (`cmd + ,`).
+In order to configure it properly, build the swift project first using the `build-script`, then open the `swift` directory with CLion and proceed to project settings (`cmd + ,`).

 In project settings, locate `Build, Execution, Deployment > CMake`.
 You will need to create a new profile named `RelWithDebInfoAssert` (or `Debug` if going to point it at the debug build).
 Enter the following information: